Stan Drayton

-Stanley Drayton (born March 11, 1971) is an American football coach who is currently the running backs coach at Penn State.
-He previously served as the head football coach at Temple.
-He formerly served as the associate head coach, running backs coach, and run game coordinator at Texas, coached running backs at Ohio State and also coached running backs in the National Football League (NFL) for the Chicago Bears.
+Stanley Drayton (born March 11, 1971) is an American football coach who is currently the running backs coach at the University of South Carolina.
+He formerly served as the head football coach at Temple.
+He previously served as the running backs coach at Penn State, associate head coach, running backs coach, and run game coordinator at Texas, running backs coach at Ohio State and also coached running backs in the National Football League (NFL) for the Chicago Bears.

 Biography

 Drayton was born on March 11, 1971, in Cleveland, Ohio.
 He attended Allegheny College, where he played running back on the football team.
 As a sophomore, Drayton helped lead the Gators to the 1990 NCAA Division III national championship and ended his career as the top rusher in Division III history (a record later broken).
 He also competed in track and field, winning numerous NCAC titles, and earned all-conference honors in both sports.
 Drayton is married to Monique Fuller and has two children.
 Drayton's uncle was a gold medal-winning Olympic track athlete, Paul Drayton.